-7. Grants/Funding
+8. Grants/Funding

-Funds in the amount of \$1,000 per student are distributed to each student in the Spring of their first year.
+Funds in the amount of \$500 per student are distributed to each student in the Spring of their first year.
+These funds are to be use for the student's project and travel related to research and training.
 If funding is required prior to the date the student may request from the Program Director early allocation of these funds.
-These funds are to be used for the student's project and travel related to research and training.
-A portion of the funds are expected to be used for travel related expenses for the NSGC Annual Conference in the fall of the second year.
+Additional funding (\$500) is provided in the fall of year 2.
+These funds are expected to be used to defray travel related expenses for the NSGC Annual Conference in the fall of the second year.
 The student collaborates with his or her faculty RA and thesis committee to determine the most appropriate use of funding.
 Students are encouraged to apply for additional funding for research through grants offered by NSGC and other funding sources.
+Students should acknowledge this funding from the VUSM MGC degree program in all work products from their research included acknowledgement in publications, presentations or posters.